Fused LASSO as Non-Crossing Quantile Regression: Methodology

 \subsection{Hyperparameter selection}

 A natural candidate for choosing the degree of penalisation is cross-validation.
 In cross-section applications, this would be the usual $k$-fold cross-validation or a variant therefore.
 Of the several types of cross-validation methods available for time series application, we choose the $hv$-block CV setup of \citet{racine2000consistent}.
-This block setup has several desirable properties: (1)~it has been shown to have a good trade-off between bias and variance in various applications; (2)~the required number of computations does not increase with the number of observations to the degree it would with leave-one-out cross-validation.\footnote{See \citet{cerqueira2020evaluating} for a description and comparison of the different types of cross-validation for time-series data}\textsuperscript{,}\footnote{When the `$h$' in the $hv$-block is set equal to 0, we recover the standard $k$-fold cross-validation setup.
-We use this in the coding of the Monte Carlos and applications so that the same cross-validation code can be employed throughout.} For more discussion on the choice of cross-validation technique, please see the appendix.
+This block setup has several desirable properties: (1)~it has been shown to have a good trade-off between bias and variance in various applications; (2)~the required number of computations does not increase with the number of observations to the degree it would with leave-one-out cross-validation,\footnote{See \citet{cerqueira2020evaluating} for a description and comparison of the different types of cross-validation for time-series data} and; (3)~when the ``$h$" in the $hv$-block is set equal to 0, we recover the standard $k$-fold cross-validation setup, so the method can be used for both cross-section and time-series data.\footnote{We use this equivalence in the Monte Carlo setups and applications so that the same cross-validation code can be employed throughout.}

+Figure (\ref{fig:CV-fig}) visualises this block setup and which data are removed from the dataset.
+The reason to remove the data points around the test datasets in time-series data is to ensure that no data leakage occurs when evaluating the performance of the model.
+When data are dependent, the information from the test dataset can leak into the training set.
+This can inadvertently lead to overfitting and hence poor generalization.
+Removing the data around the test dataset can guard against this.\footnote{For more discussion on hyperparameter selection please see the appendix.}

 Since the hyperparameter $\alpha$ is a scalar, one can find the optimal hyperparameter using simple grid-search.
 Hence, the curse of dimensionality that often limits the applicability of grid-search is not present here.
 Crucially, the grid-search is `embarrassingly parallel' and this can be utilised to speed up computation times \citep{bergstra2012random}.
-As such, throughout this paper we will utilise grid-search to obtain the optimal hyperparamter values.
+As such, throughout the paper we will utilise grid-search to obtain the optimal hyperparamter values.